DevChauhan0810/DevChauhan0810/README.md

-# Hi there, I'm Dev Chauhan 👋
+# Hi there!
+I'm Dev Chauhan 👋

 I am a passionate Computer Science graduate student at Northeastern University with a strong background in web development, cloud technologies, and machine learning.
 I enjoy building scalable, efficient, and innovative solutions that solve real-world problems.
 My journey in tech has been driven by a continuous desire to learn and explore new technologies.